 Another condition that can contribute to SIBO is hypothyroidism.
 Low thyroid function slows down the activity of the MMC and the bowels allowing pathologic bacteria to accumulate, hence leading to SIBO.

-While immune deficiencies are not common, many of them can lead to SIBO.
-IgA deficiency, combined variable immunodeficiency and HIV can all cause SIBO.
+While immune deficiencies are not common, some of them can lead to small intestinal bacterial overgrowth.
+IgA deficiency, combined variable immunodeficiency and HIV are all immunodeficiencies that can cause SIBO.

 While antibiotics are sometimes necessary to treat bacterial infections the issue is that the antibiotics don’t just kill the “bad” bacteria causing the infection.
 They aren’t that specific.
 They also wipe out good or normal bacteria as well.
 This can disrupt the overall balance of bacteria in your gut, leading to something called dysbiosis.
-Without enough of the good bacteria to keep the bad bacteria in check, the bad bacteria can continue to multiply and ultimately lead to SIBO.
+Without enough of the good bacteria to keep the bad bacteria in check, the bad bacteria can continue to multiply, which is why repeated antibiotic use can sometimes lead to SIBO.

 Acid reflux or GERD (gastroesophageal reflux disease) is incredibly common.
 About half of adults will experience GERD at least once in a given year, and many people experience it on a weekly or even daily basis.